sethreidnz/redux-react-introduction-tutorial/00-1-Flux.md

 All these frameworks and libraries solved a lot of problems such as the binding of data and html and how to structure and manage dependencies.
 Often the missing piece was a simple, scalable way of dealing with application state as the project and the complexity grew.

-The type of state I am talking about involved data from the server, UI interactions, forms and much more.
+The type of state I am talking about involved data from the server, UI interactions, forms and everything else that comes with any non-trivial application.

 This is where Facebook came up with the Flux architecture, which later inspired Redux.

 ## Flux

-[Flux](https://facebook.github.io/flux) is used internally by Facebook for building client side apps.
+[Flux](https://facebook.github.io/flux) is used internally by Facebook for building client side apps and in many ways is just a defined implementation of
+[CQRS](http://martinfowler.com/bliki/CQRS.html).
 As the docs say:

 > It's more of a pattern rather than a formal framework, and you can start using Flux immediately without a lot of new code.

-One doesn't need to understand Flux to use Redux but since it is heavily based on Flux it is worth a brief explanation.
+One doesn't need to understand Flux to use Redux but since it is heavily influenced by Flux it is worth a brief explanation.

-The Flux architecture eschews MVC has three main concepts:
+The Flux architecture eschews MVC has four main concepts:

 - Views
 - Stores
+- Actions
 - The dispatcher

 ![Flux uni-directional flow](images/plux-uni-directional-flow.png)